The Bankrate promise

 Finally, tap into your network.
 Fellow classmates may be able to give you items such as lab coats or textbooks from classes they took in previous semesters.

+While the cost of gasoline has dipped over the last year, transportation costs overall are up 9 percent.
+Vehicle insurance continues to rise, driving up the cost of ride-sharing services like Uber and Lyft.
 If you live in a college town where everything is close by, try walking or biking.
 If public transportation is available, apply for a student pass to save even more.

 Clothes, furniture and decor